DirtyHairy/typescript-deferred/README.md

     var promise: tsd.PromiseInterface<number> =
         tsd.when<sometype>(someThenable);

-If the argument to `when` is a plain value, typescript can infer the type, so the explicit type parameter is not necessary in this case.
+If the argument to `when` is a plain value, Typescript can infer the type, so the explicit type parameter is not necessary in this case.
 However, if we pass a `tsd.ThenableInterface<sometype>`, the type wrapped by the thenable must be annotated by using `when<sometype>(...)`.